7oiden/passionate-photography-exam-1/README.md

 ### Blog page:

+The website should have at least 12 blog posts.
 The blog posts page should show the first 10 blogs, and the user should click to view more results which then show underneath the first 10 blogs.

 ### Blog specific page: